-- 30. With a view to increasing awareness of the causes and consequences of statelessness and of possible solutions, UNHCR organized a series of Regional Expert Meetings.
+30. With a view to increasing awareness of the causes and consequences of statelessness and of possible solutions, UNHCR organized a series of Regional Expert Meetings.
 These included a regional conference co-hosted by the Organization for Security and Co-operation in Europe held in Central Asia, which set in motion a series of efforts to reform legislation and to identify and resolve statelessness situations in the region.
 An expert meeting in South-East Asia organized with the Thailand National Human Rights Commission highlighted responses already undertaken in the region which could be replicated more widely.
 UNHCR co-organized an expert meeting in the Middle-East and North Africa region with the Office of the High Commissioner for Human Rights, which identified actions to be taken by United Nations agencies and other stakeholders to address statelessness and the human rights of stateless persons.
-These meetings were funded with the support of the European Union and brought together government representatives and experts, United Nations agencies and civil society to share information on successful responses and build momentum to address protection gaps and concerns in this area.8 - 31.
-The 2010 High Commissioner's Dialogue on "Protection Gaps and Responses" highlighted the issue of statelessness issues and drew the active attention of participants from around the world.
+These meetings were funded with the support of the European Union and brought together government representatives and experts, United Nations agencies and civil society to share information on successful responses and build momentum to address protection gaps and concerns in this area.7

+31. The 2010 High Commissioner's Dialogue on "Protection Gaps and Responses" highlighted the issue of statelessness issues and drew the active attention of participants from around the world.
 UNHCR organized photo exhibits on the theme of statelessness, during the Dialogue in Geneva, as well as in Kyiv, London and Nairobi.
 The number of web stories on statelessness on UNHCR's web site increased to 19 during the two-year period, up from 18 during the preceding four years.
-The Office also launched translations of the UNHCR/Inter-Parliamentary Union Handbook on Nationality and Statelessness in
+The Office also launched translations of the UNHCR/Inter-Parliamentary Union Handbook on Nationality and Statelessness in 10 languages, bringing to 30 the total number of languages in which the Handbook is available.

-8 See the outcome documents on the page dedicated to Regional Expert Meetings at www.unhcr.org
+7 See the outcome documents on the page dedicated to Regional Expert Meetings at www.unhcr.org